 With the radio on, insert a cassette tape.
 The tape will begin playing as soon as it is inserted.

-While the tape is playing, use the VOL, FADE, BAL, TREB and BASS controls just as you do for the radio.
+While the tape is playing, use the VOL, FADE, BAL, BASS and TREB controls just as you do for the radio.
 Other controls may have different functions when a tape is inserted.
 The display will show TAPE with an arrow to indicate which side of the tape is playing.
-PLAY will appear on the display when a tape is playing.
+PLAY will appear on the display temporarily when a tape is playing.
+The display will then revert back to showing the time.
 If an error occurs while trying to play a cassette tape, it could be that:

 - The cassette tape is tight and the cassette player cannot turn the hubs of the tape.
-(Hold the cassette tape with the open end down and try turning the right hub counterclockwise with a pencil.
+Hold the cassette tape with the open end down and try turning the right hub counterclockwise with a pencil.
 Flip the tape over and repeat.
 If the hubs do not turn easily, your cassette tape may be damaged and should not be used in the player.
 Try a new tape to be sure your player is working properly. - The cassette tape is broken.
 (Check to see if your tape is broken.
 Try a new tape.)